fynks/awesome-kernelsu/README.md

 ---

-#### Method 4: Custom Kernel
+#### Method 4: Premade Custom Kernels

-Using device-specific kernels with KernelSU pre-integrated.
+Using device-specific kernels with KernelSU pre-integrated from the community.

 **Advantages:**
 - Device-optimized performance
-- Pre-tested stability
+- Pre-tested stability and compatibility
-- May include additional features
+- Additional features (SUSFS, optimizations)
+- No compilation required

 **Steps:**
-1. Find device-specific kernel from community
+1. Visit [Premade Kernels](#premade-kernels) section to find your device kernel
+2. Download the appropriate kernel for your device
-2. Flash via custom recovery or fastboot
+3. Flash via custom recovery (TWRP) or fastboot
-3. Install KernelSU Manager APK
+4. Install KernelSU Manager APK
+5. Verify installation

+> [!TIP]
+> Check [WildKernels](#wildkernels) for high-quality premade kernels with KernelSU and SUSFS support for GKI, Pixel, and OnePlus devices.

 ---